 How do I apply?
-Use the Voluntary Transfer Program Application
+Use the High School / Elementary, Middle School Selection Process

 These forms are used to apply to neighborhood, citywide admission, and special admission schools.
 You may identify up to five schools or programs that meet your child’s needs/interests.
 Be sure to list them in preference order on the application form.
 Philadelphia Public School Students should return their application to the School Counselor.
 Non-School District of Philadelphia Students should submit the completed application to: